 The Assessment Committee has reviewed your current Student Assessment Plan.
 We found that in most areas, your Plan approaches or meets our standards.
 However, there are a few areas that need attention.
 First, your student learning goals need to be slightly revised in order to be clearly student-focused.
-For example, Learning Goal 1 could be revised to say "Upon successful completion of the requirements for the EVST Major, students will be able to articulate [demonstrate? "understand" is widely believed not to be assessable] the structure and dynamics of the natural world."
-From your curriculum map, it is not clear what the numbers reference.
-You might want to take a look at this.
-We found that your direct and indirect assessment measures approach our standards.
+For example, Learning Goal 4 could be revised to say "Upon successful completion of the requirements for the Political Science and International Relations Major, students will be able to identify [understand?
+Explain?
+Recognize?] the inter- and multidisciplinary nature of the study of political, economic, and social phenomena."
+Your Curriculum Mapping is good and does not need to be revised at this time.
+We found that your direct and indirect assessment measures meet our standards.
 However, as you can see from the template, we would like more detail about which specific elements of your assessment tools relate to each learning goal.
 We want you to include the tools that you will use for direct and indirect assessment (i.e. specific student survey questions and specific references to learning goals on rubrics) in your SAP.
-Finally, you are one of very few departments to have a clear Cycle of assessment as detailed in your annual Assessment Report.
-We would love to see that in your Student Assessment Plan.
+Finally, you do not currently have a Cycle of assessment.
 Please use the template provided in the materials to indicate which goals will be assessed in what years, and using what methods.

 SAP: Learning Goals Department has clear learning goals with outcomes consistently stated in measurable and observable terms.
-Meets/Exceeds Standards Learning goals are present, but only some are stated in measurable and observable terms.
-Learning goals are stated but none are written in measurable and observable terms or plan offers no student learning goals.
-SAP: Curriculum Mapping It is easy to determine which courses complete each skill and at what level.
-Meets/Exceeds Standards It takes some effort to determine which courses complete each skill and/or at what level.
+Learning goals are present, but only some are stated in measurable and observable terms.
+Approaches Standards Learning goals are stated but none are written in measurable and observable terms or plan offers no student learning goals.
+SAP: Curriculum Mapping It is easy to determine which courses complete each skill and at what level. ✓ Meets/Exceeds Standards It takes some effort to determine which courses complete each skill and/or at what level.
 Approaches Standards It is unclear which courses complete each skill, or no curriculum map was provided.
-Needs Attention Assessment plan includes at least one indirect measure clearly connected to each learning goal.
+Assessment plan includes at least one indirect measure clearly connected to each learning goal.
 It is clear how these measures will be used to determine student learning.
 Assessment plan includes indirect measures that are connected to some, but not all learning goals.
 It is not always clear how these measures will be used to determine student learning.
 Assessment plan includes no indirect measures of student learning.
-SAP: Indirect, Direct, Cycle ☐ Meets/Exceeds Standards ✓ Approaches Standards ☐ Needs Attention Assessment plan includes at least one direct measure clearly connected to each learning goal.
+SAP: Indirect, Direct, Cycle Meets/Exceeds Standards Assessment plan includes at least one direct measure clearly connected to each learning goal.
 It is clear how these measures will be used to determine student learning.
-Assessment plan includes direct measures that are connected to some, but not all learning goals.
+Approaches Standards Assessment plan includes direct measures that are connected to some, but not all learning goals.
 It is not always clear how these measures will be used to determine student learning.
-Assessment plan includes no direct measures of student learning.
-Meets/Exceeds Standards ✓ Approaches Standards ☐ Needs Attention Assessment plan provides a clear cycle of goals to be assessed each year, and indicates when all goals will be assessed.
-Assessment plan provides a cycle of goals to be assessed each year, but not all goals are represented.
-Assessment plan provides no cycle of goals to be assessed each year. ✓ Meets/Exceeds Standards Approaches Standards Needs Attention
+Needs Attention Assessment plan includes no direct measures of student learning.
+Meets/Exceeds Standards Assessment plan provides a clear cycle of goals to be assessed each year, and indicates when all goals will Approaches Standards Assessment plan provides a cycle of goals to be assessed each year, but not all goals are represented.
+Needs Attention Assessment plan provides no cycle of goals to be assessed each year. be assessed.
+Approaches Standards ✓ Needs Attention